mark13mark/slack-rag-server/README.md

 # AWS Bedrock Slack RAG Server (Go Implementation)

+AWS Bedrock Slack RAG Server

-This is a Go implementation of the AWS Bedrock Slack RAG Server that integrates with Slack to provide a conversational interface to AWS Bedrock Agents.
+This is a Go implementation of a Slack server that provides a conversational interface between a Slack bot and AWS Bedrock Agents.

 ## Features